A Black-box Adversarial Attack Strategy with Adjustable Sparsity and Generalizability for Deep Image Classifiers: Introduction

-From a different perspective, adversarial attacks on CNNs can also be classified into image-dependent and universal categories.
-Image-Dependent Attacks (IDA) like \cite{Zhao_2019_ICCV,pmlr-v97-moon19a} allow distinct perturbations to be employed for different images, resulting in a significant loss of the classification accuracy for the target CNN.
-Universal Adversarial Attacks (UAAs) like \cite{moosavi2017universal,mopuri-bmvc-2017,Mopuri_2018_CVPR,poursaeed2018generative}, on the other hand, attempt to craft perturbations which can be applied to any natural image (irrespective of content and provenance) to mislead the target classifier.
-As a result, UAAs generally exhibit better generalizability to previously unseen images.
+Adversarial attacks on CNNs can also be classified as either image-dependent or universal.
+Image-Dependent Attacks (IDAs) \cite{Zhao_2019_ICCV} allow distinct perturbations to be employed for different images, resulting in a significant loss of the classification accuracy for the target CNN.
+In contrast, Universal Adversarial Attacks (UAAs) \cite{moosavi2017universal} attempt to craft perturbations that can be applied to any natural image (irrespective of content and provenance) to mislead the target classifier.
+As a result, UAAs are likely to exhibit better generalizability to previously unseen images \cite{Li2021object}.
 Moreover, UAAs are also more computationally efficient as there is no need to recompute perturbations for every individual image.

-Another emerging direction of research \cite{shiva2017simple} investigates the potential for misleading the CNN classifiers by perturbing a limited number of pixels in the images.
-The authors in \cite{su2019one} attempted to test the extent of such restricted image dependent perturbation and found that manipulating merely a single pixel can result in a successful attack.
+Another emerging direction of research investigates the potential for misleading the CNN classifiers by perturbing a limited number of pixels in the images \cite{shiva2017simple}.
+Su \textit{et al.} \cite{su2019one} attempted to test the extent of such sparse perturbations and found that manipulating merely a single pixel can result in a successful IDA.
 This suggests that identifying and perturbing the pixels which are most critical for classification (as opposed to perturbing the entire image) may be sufficient to induce misclassification.
-Further, limiting the number of pixels to be perturbed generally results in perturbations which are imperceptible to human eyes.
+Further, limiting the number of pixels to be perturbed generally results in perturbations that are imperceptible to human eyes.
 Such attacks are especially menacing as they can pass undetected even if the autonomous system is accompanied by human users.